-If any damage due to transit, report and claim with the carrier.

-Write down the model number, serial number, and date code for future reference when corresponding with our service center.
-The serial number (S/N) and date code (D/C) are labeled on the box and the housing of control.
+If any damage due to transit is noticed, report and file a claim with the carrier.
+Record the model number, serial number, and date code for future reference when corresponding with our service center.
+The serial number (\$\sigma(N)\) and date code (D/C) are labeled on the box and the housing of the control.